Tonto and the Lone Ranger Debate the Washington Redskins Name

 Lone Ranger: Please, friend, hear this: An April 2013 Associated Press poll shows that nationally, “Redskins” still enjoys widespread support.
 Nearly four in five Americans don’t think the team should change its name, the survey found.
 Only 11 percent think it should be changed, while eight percent weren’t sure and two percent didn’t answer.

 Lone Ranger: No comment.

-Tonto: According to a Pew study from 2013, at least 76 media outlets won’t use the name including the San Francisco Chronicle, Slate, Peter King and Bill Simmons.
+Tonto: According to a Pew study from 2013, at least 76 media outlets won’t use the name, including the San Francisco Chronicle and Slate, along with writers Peter King and Bill Simmons.

 Lone Ranger: Left-wing crazies sucking up, my red-skinned friend.